Not Fade Away

 Who was this skinny kid from Lubbock, Texas, a high school graduate whose unique blend of country and R&B not only defined the 50s but the 60s as well?
 Like Elvis ("without him none of us would have made it," Buddy said) his band, the Crickets, were comprised of just bass, drums, and guitars.
 However, Buddy led them with his Fender.
 He used the studio as a workshop, trying unusual sounds like celeste, double tracked voices, and box drums.
 On stage, the Crickets were loud, raucous, and lean.
 They once played the Apollo Theater for a week straight--the only rock and roll band on the bill--and got standing ovations.

 Once a star, Buddy sought collaborations with King Curtis, Ray Charles and Mahalia Jackson.
 Sensing that Greenwich Village might be the next great music scene, he and his wife, Maria Elena, found an apartment near Washington Square.
-He enrolled in Lee Strasberg's Actor's Studio, made plans for a Spanish language album, and imagined a music center in Lubbock so young musicians, like his protégé Waylon Jennings, could learn the business.
+He enrolled in Lee Strasberg's Actor's Studio, made plans for a Spanish language album ("It's the beauty of the language I'm interested in"), and imagined a music center in Lubbock so young musicians, like his protégé Waylon Jennings, could learn the business.

 If anyone asks you what kind of music you play, tell him 'pop.'
 Don't tell him 'rock'n'roll' or they won't even let you in the hotel--Buddy Holly